thumbliner/thumbliner/small-talk.md

 But do you know what happened in `insert millennia` B.C.?
 I probably don’t.<br>

-Well, you should!
+You should.
-I’ll add it to my reading list.
-Thank you.<br>
+I’ll add it to my reading list.<br>

 ---